xaoccc/Fruits-Web-Game/README.md

 # Shoot the Fruits
+This is a simple web game.
 The goal is to shoot as many fruits as possible.

  Written in Flask 2.3.2